 Once an institution reaches out to express an interest in running the Audit, we usually arrange a video conference between the NTDC Audit team and the staff at the institution looking to run the Audit.
 This helps the NTDC Audit team gain an understanding of the current situation at the institution, and gives the institution a greater sense of what the Audit process involves.

-Quite often, we are approached by HEIs that have signed up to the Technician Commitment, so this initial meeting also helps gauge how we can aid their action plans and fit the audit in with their broader goals.
+Quite often, we are approached by HEIs who are working to support their technical communities or services, so this initial meeting also helps gauge how we can aid your plans and fit the audit in with their broader goals.
 If the HEI then commits to the audit, we then have a scoping meeting where costs and timelines are discussed and agreed.